 Background and Intent: This requirement is intended to provide fellows with some control over their schedules by providing the flexibility to voluntarily remain beyond the scheduled responsibilities under the circumstances described above.
-It is important to note that a fellow may remain to attend a conference, or return for a conference later in the day, only if the decision is made voluntarily.
-Fellows must not be required to stay.
-Programs allowing fellows to remain or return beyond the scheduled work and clinical education period must ensure that the decision to remain is initiated by the fellow and that fellows are not coerced.
-This additional time must be counted toward the 80-hour maximum weekly limit.
+It is important to note that a fellow may remain to attend a conference, or return for a conference later in for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-VI.F.4.c)
+VI.F.4.c) A Review Committee may grant rotation-specific exceptions week.